-Position: Resource - Partition Management - Change Disk Format from MBR To GPT
+Position: Resource - Partition Management - How To Convert MBR to GPT Without Losing Data ?

 Table of contents: